stellar-deprecated/docs/tools/readme.md

 This is a demo of Stellar SMS Client.
 It was originally developed during Stellar Hack Day.

 # Tools and Applications created by the community
-A list is maintained on [Galactic Talk](https://galactictalk.org/d/14-projects-built-on-stellar) scroll down for tools that are useful for developers.
+A list is maintained on [Galactic Talk](https://galactictalk.org/d/14-projects-built-on-stellar).
+Scroll down for tools that are useful for developers.